google/WebFundamentals/src/content/en/shows/http203/podcast/io-chats-pirish-jason.md

 Irish (I'm not linking to his Twitter account.
 He has too many followers, and let's face it, you already follow him).
 We cover new DevTools stuff like:

-* Editing resources in dev tools in a way that survives reloading.
+* Editing resources in DevTools in a way that survives reloading.
 * Getting a diff of changes you've made.
 * Async debugging - step into `postMessage` and `setTimeout`.
 * Eager evaluation - giving you the results of side-effect-free code in advance.